Cyclic surfaces and Hitchin components in rank 2: Lie theory preliminaries

 In particular, ${\rm x}_\eta$ generates an irreducible representation of $\mk s$ for which ${\rm x}_\eta$ is a highest weight vector.
 In particular, $\sigma({\rm x}_\eta)=-{\rm x}_\eta$.
 Then since $\sigma$ commutes with $\rho$ we have Moreover, $\sigma$ being an automorphism of the Lie algebra, we have that

 Finally, $\sigma$ is an automorphism of $\mk g$ preserving $\mk h$, thus sending roots to roots.
-Since $\sigma$ preserves the longest coroot, it preserves the degree and thus send simple roots to simple roots. \end{proof} The next proposition follows from the remark following the definition of $\sigma$, \begin{proposition} We have
+Since $\sigma$ preserves the longest coroot, it preserves the degree (using the Killing form) and thus sends simple roots to simple roots. \end{proof} The next proposition follows from the remark following the definition of $\sigma$, \begin{proposition} We have

 \end{proposition}